- Is Facebook still worth it?

 - Signal: The algorithm assesses the relevance of each piece of content based on multiple signals.
-These signals can either be active or passive – passive signals are those that you can’t click, such as the viewing time and posting time, while active signals are actions that promote engagement, e.g. likes, shares, comments, and replies (the algorithm attributes more weight to them).
+These signals can either be active or passive – passive signals are those that you can’t click, such as the viewing time and posting time, while active signals are actions that promote engagement, e.g. likes, shares, comments and replies (the algorithm attributes more weight to those).
 These signals also include who posted it and how often you interact with them.
 They try to assess relevance by understanding the nature of the content and your behaviour.

 - Predictions: These signals above are used to make predictions about what you want to see.
-The algorithm analyzes the user’s past behaviour to try and understand how likely they are to engage with a particular piece of content.
+The algorithm analyzes the user’s past behavior to try and understand how likely they are to engage with a particular piece of content.

 - Relevancy scoring: Lastly, the algorithm will score each content depending on how relevant it is to you.
 The higher the score, the more likely it is to show up in your Feed.

 Particular features of Facebook cater to the function and success of its algorithm and, therefore, determine the content timeline.
 These are the following: